AK-NOT-47/Repository_0/README.md

 Union

-This code takes csv files, looks at the headers and combines files according to comminality of headers
+This code takes csv files, looks at the headers and combines files according to the commonality of headers